TriKro/rsb-content/part5-generative_product_research/picnic-in-the-graveyard.md

  * What did customers like/not like about previously created products?
  * What advice would founders of failed products similar to your idea (near misses) give you, if they were to go after the idea again?
  * Which features have to be included in the product?
- * How is this product different to similar products offered in the past?
+ * How is this product different from similar products offered in the past?

 ## Tags
  * Generative